Johannes Radebe: Career

-Radebe was a professional dancer on South Africa's version of Strictly Come Dancing in 2014 on SABC 3 and Dancing with the Stars in 2018 on M-Net.
-In 2018, the BBC announced that Radebe would join the cast of professional dancers on the British Strictly Come Dancing, although he was not allocated a partner in his first series.
-In 2021, Radebe was announced as a contestant on Celebrity MasterChef.
+Radebe was a professional dancer on South Africa's version of Strictly Come Dancing from 2014, for two seasons, on SABC 3 and reached the final on both occasions.
+He also appeared on Dancing with the Stars in 2018 on M-Net.
+Subsequently, he joined the touring cast of dance show Burn the Floor.
+In 2018 the BBC announced that Radebe would join the cast of professional dancers on the British Strictly Come Dancing, although he was not allocated a partner in his first series.
+In 2021 Radebe was announced as a contestant on Celebrity MasterChef.

-In 2022, he choreographed the West End-themed Rusical on RuPaul's Drag Race: UK vs the World.
+In 2022, he choreographed the West End-themed Rusical on the first series of RuPaul's Drag Race: UK vs. the World.
+In December 2022, he was contestant on the Celebrity Christmas Special of BBC's The Great British Sewing Bee, which he won.